Operator-induced structural variable selection for identifying materials genes: The OIS framework

 \subsection{PAN descriptor selection for OIS model}

-We propose an iterative descriptor construction and selection procedure PAN for the OIS model, which generates descriptors by iteratively applying operators and selecting the potentially useful descriptors, i.e., the $m$-composition-$\mathcal{S}$-variate descriptors, between each iteration of descriptors synthesis.
-Iterative descriptor selection procedure excludes irrelevant features from descriptor generating step, achieving a \textit{progressive} variable selection and enabling variable selection based on \textit{ab initio} primary variables.
-This reduces the dimension of the subsequent descriptor space $\bm{X}_m$ and mitigates collinearity among the descriptors in comparison to one-shot descriptor construction approaches.
+We propose an iterative descriptor construction and selection procedure PAN for the OIS model, which generates descriptors by iteratively applying operators and selecting the potentially useful intermediate descriptors between each iteration of descriptors synthesis.
+The iterative descriptor selection procedure excludes irrelevant intermediate descriptors from the descriptor generating step, achieving a \textit{progressive} variable selection and enabling variable selection based on \textit{ab initio} primary features.
+This reduces the dimension of the subsequent descriptor space $\bm{X}^{(m)}$ and mitigates collinearity among the descriptors in comparison to the one-shot descriptor construction approaches.

-To describe the method in its most general form, we allow different sets of operators $\mathcal{O}_m \subseteq \mathcal{O}$ for each iteration $m = 1,\ldots,M$, leading to the descriptor space
+To describe the method in its most general form, we allow \emph{different sets of operators} $\mathcal{O}_m \subseteq \mathcal{O}$ for each iteration $m = 1,\ldots,M$, leading to the descriptor space